- 10th Anniversary of my BHR by Patricia Walter Owner/Webmaster

 Patients and prospective patients are always concerned about the complications that could occur after a hip resurfacing surgery.
 The typical problems include femur neck fractures, dislocations, loose acetabular cups, improperly positioned acetabular cups, high metal ions, infections, pseudotumors, ALVAL and metalosis.

 There has been a lot of discussion among patients on discussion groups about the high metal ion issue and pseudotumors.
-I … Read the rest
+I am not a doctor or … Read the rest

 There are people that have experienced very difficult recoveries and their return to a normal life has been very slow.
 I guess they are the Turtles.

-Some are lucky and have … Read the rest
+Some are lucky and have an average recovery which puts … Read the rest